Hexagram Sixty-one—Higher Self

 The first line, yang, shows one who concentrates on the matter at hand.
 This person finds peace and strength from within that could not come from any other source.

-The second line, yang, shows one who shares his/her inner satisfaction with others.
+The second line, yang, shows one who shares their inner satisfaction with others.
 The comparison is a crane that finds shade in the reeds of a pond and calls out to its young to come enjoy the shade.

 The fourth line, yin, shows one who has outgrown teammates.
 It may be time to go ahead on one's own, with the full moon as a guide.